codebeki/codebeki/README.md

 </p>

-📊Skilled in Microsoft Excel and 4 years of documentation and Data Encoding, Visualization and Cleaning experience.
+📊Skilled in Microsoft Excel and 4 years of documentation and Data Encoding, Visualization and Cleaning experience and Networking Desing.
 🚀 Always eager to learn, grow, and collaborate.
 # 📊 GitHub Stats: